Home/Blog/Well-Being/Home Remedies/Heartburn Home Remedies

 4. Stress reduction

-Stress causes the slowing of the digestion process; the longer the time food is in the stomach greater the chances of acid production.
-The longer time the acid in the stomach is, the greater the chance of heartburn and acid reflux.
+Stress causes slowing of the digestion process; the longer the time food is in the stomach greater the chances of acid production.
+Incorporating relaxation techniques like yoga, meditation, or deep breathing can help.

 5. Resisting the urge to overeat